srtfisher/Lockdown-WPAdmin/README.md

 > > Fixed a bug with user's with a index.php base
 > > Added stats for us to collect about about URL setup and server configuration for our users.
 This will let us make the plugin even better.
 > > Fixed bug for having private user management in WP Admin

+> 1.4.2
+> > Bug fixes
+> > Added `admin-ajax.php` to the files that we permit to be access in wp-admin.

+> 1.6
+> > Added way to get back into WP-ADMIN if locked out (See the FAQ)

+> 1.7
+> > Removed the stats that were collected to that we could understand the issues that users were having with the plugin.

+> 1.8
+> > Finally discovered why so many users had HTTP auth errors.
+Fixed it to support almost 80% of hosts out there.
+> > If you still have problems, shoot me an email.